-PHOTO FROM WWW.SANTACLARA.ORG the most popular due to city noise ordinances.

-Ride lines were still long. although bearable and workers have been known to walk around through the lines scaring people.
+have been known to walk around through the lines scaring people.

 The reaction I found this

+Mirror course and the Wax

+PHOTO FROM WWW.SANTACLARA.ORG the most popular

+attractions this year, but the rest of the mazes and rides Ride lines were still long. are worth the wait, including Toy although bearable and workers Factory and Massacre Manor.

 year was surprisingly positive.
-Haunt 2014

-those of my friends as well.
+as well.

-The new Mirror, obstacle Mirror course and the Wax Museum maze are attractions this year, but the rest of the mazes and rides are worth the wait, including Toy Factory and Massacre Manor.
-At the entrance to the park, expect to wait a while at the stoplight.
+Haunt those of my friends The new Mirror, Museum maze are 2014 obstacle At the entrance to the park, expect to wait a while at the stoplight.
 With only two turn lanes and hundreds of people trying to get in at once, there's going to be a bit of a wait.
 Great America now has a Bringa-Friend discount: for every Gold or Platinum pass holder, up to four friends can be brought in (Fridays/Saturdays) for around \$25 each, almost half of what the regular daily admission is.
-Gold and Platinum passes get in for No matter what age, gender or how easily-scared you are, there's something for everyone this year.
+Gold and Platinum passes get in for free.
+No matter what age, gender or how easily-scared you are, there's something for everyone this year.
 The Halloween Haunt will be open until Nov.
-1. Club Spotlight:

-Black leadership club forms on campus Adam Del Rio STAFF WRITER The Black Leadership Collective had quite the turnout for its welcoming party with The Euphrat Museum lobby flooded with almost 50 people, a 12-footlong table flooded with all sorts of snacks for students, and sounds of laughter and hip-hop music filling the air.
-The Black Leadership Collective, one of De Anza's newer clubs on campus, was formed for the purpose of making social injustices facing American society better known.
-Walking welcoming party, would not guess that many of these students had just met for the first time.
-Students of various ethnicities, religions and genders joined together for one cause: social justice.
-Kimberly Radford, 20, social and behavioral science major, is one of the BLC's many leaders.
-She said the most important thing the BLC has done is "educate people and let them know what they can do to change" [the issue of social injustice]. thinking tproblems prevailed only in the past, but Radford makes it clear that inequality issues "are still happening" and prevalent in just about every facet of society.
+1. Club Spotlight: Black leadership club forms on campus Adam Del Rio STAFF WRITER The Black Leadership Collective had quite the turnout for its welcoming party with The Euphrat Museum lobby flooded with almost 50 people, a 12-footlong table flooded with all sorts of snacks for students, and sounds of laughter and hip-hop music filling the air.
+The Black Leadership Collective, one of De Anza's newer clubs on campus, was formed for the purpose of making social injustices facing American society tproblems prevailed only in the past, but Radford makes it clear that inequality issues "are still happening" and prevalent in just about every facet of society.
 For Radford personally, the club has become like a second family. [club members] "help me broaden my knowledge on things happening in society," she said.
-"I can just let my opinions flow about things that

-ADAM DEL RIO | LA VOZ STAFF Radford says that many The Black Leadership Collective participates in a students are not informed demonstration against police brutality on Oct.
-22 today's inequality in De Anza College's main quad. are going on with no judgement."
-For Mouna Daahir, psychology major, the club gives her a place to share her input on the social issues she finds most important, like unequal education.
+"I can just let my opinions flow about things that are going on with no judgement."
+For Mouna Daahir, 18, psychology major, the club gives her a place to share her input on the social issues she finds most important, like unequal education.
 Daahir said she looks forward to "having diversity and seeing how people respond to these issues, once more people become aware."
-Daahirlack said she hopes to contribute to improving the social climate of De Anza through her involvement the many events the BLC has planned.

-The BLC's first big event was a flash mob demonstrating police brutality held in the main quad on October 22.
+Daahirlack said she hopes to contribute to improving the social climate of De Anza through her involvement in the many events the BLC has planned.
+The BLC's first big event was a flash mob demonstrating against police brutality held in the main quad on October 22.
 The demonstration captured the attention of hundreds of students.
 The club has big plans for the rest of this school year as well.
-The Black Leadership Collective encourages anyone passionate about advocating for justice to attend a meeting or think about joining.
+The Black Leadership Collective encourages anyone passionate about advocating for social justice to attend a meeting or think about joining.
 The BLC holds its meetings in the MCC on Fridays from 10 a.m. to noon.
 You can also follow their Instagram @blackleadershipcollective to learn more about the club.
 D.A.
-VOICES:

-WHAT WAS YOUR WORST HALLOWEEN EXPERIENCE?
+VOICES: WHAT WAS YOUR WORST HALLOWEEN EXPERIENCE?